Kursela

 Being a major wheat and maize producing village, around 40% of its production is transported to neighbouring districts.
 Kursela is also famous for its grand Chhath celebration at the bank of river Kosi and Ganga.
 Kursela consist of majorly 10 villages: Gobrahi Diara, Balthi, Basuhar, Debipur Kathi, Dhobinia Milik Dakhinwari, Gobrahi Diara, Tingharia, Shahpur Dharmi Milik, Muradpur, Madhaili and Jarlahi.
 45.99% population of Kursela subdivision is literate, out of which 52.83% males and 38.44% females are literate.
 There are about 12,533 houses in the sub-district.
+Kursela Day is celebrated on 8 September every year in Kursela and neighbouring villages.

 Geography

 It is located at an elevation of 25 m above MSL.